The Best VPNs You’ve Never Heard Of

 Also, every time you create a session, you get a new encryption key, so even if one key gets compromised, it cannot be used to decrypt other traffic from your previous sessions.
 They also have AES-256 bit encryption, 2048-bit RSA key exchange, and HMAC-SHA256 message authentication.

-There are some drawbacks to ProtonVPN though – they have servers in just 14 countries, and it only supports OpenVPN.
+There are some drawbacks to ProtonVPN though – it has servers in just 14 countries, and it only supports OpenVPN.
 You cannot use ProtonVPN with PPTP and L2TP.
 It is done to ensure that the network is completely private as OpenVPN is the most secure.
 This isn’t always convenient but it’s secure for sure.
+If you’re still weighing the pros and cons, these user reviews may help you decide if ProtonVPN is for you.

 Speed: Good (limited for the free version)